ansgarw/privacy/README.md

 1. `src/urls.py` contains tools that find candidate URLs for privacy policies on a given website.
 2. `src/text.py` contains tools that download privacy policies (given candidate URLs) and cleans them for natural language processing.
 3. `src/attributes.py` contains tools that calculate the attributes of privacy policies (visibility, length, readability, legal clarity) as used in the paper.

 (these modules call on `src/utils.py` which contains various auxiliary functions)

+**Note** Our paper and the published data also contain measures of third-party tracking activity.
+We obtained these data manually by uploading lists of websites to www.privacyscore.org, which in turn uses the OpenWPM software developed by Englehardt and Narayanan (see https://github.com/mozilla/OpenWPM).

+We are working on a simple, end-to-end module that automates this process.
+Watch this space!

 ## Simplest Example
 Here are 5 lines of code that find the policy for American Airlines: